vinceskahan/v5wiki/Meteo-Services.md

 * STATION: Neufahrn / Freising - near Munich Airport (Germany/Bavaria)  German and English Bulletin is available
 * https://stations.meteo-services.com/wetterstation/index.php?station_id=1

+* Apr/2021 - new parameter ExtraTemp1 uses as t005m - groundtemperature / fixed Display issue with rain rate
 * Mar/2021 - improving WebApp - new Template and JS
-* Feb/2021 - complete new graphics in stations-report
+* Feb/2021 - complete new graphics in stations-report - now all dynamic with js
 * Jan/2021 - adding new interactive graphics showing the measured values
 * Dec/2020 - adding new DB-Params for future use ... soil-params ... (air quality beta)
 * Nov/2020 - preparing Grasland with new interactive graphic
 * Oct/2020 - improving Archive
 * Sep/2020 - Archive - Functions new setup
 * Aug/2020 - Python3 - installer available with some bugfixes and additional params
-* Jul/2020 - alle graphs switch to jpgraph-Library
+* Jul/2020 - all graphs switch to jpgraph-Library
 * Jun/2020 - building WebApp - responsive ready design
 * May/2020 - making stations site - responsive Layout
 * Apr/2020 - Adding Huglin-Index